|

 25. Bring A Travel Mug

-With my travel mug, my coffee stayed hot for hours.
+With my travel mug, my coffee stays hot for hours.
 I was able to drink it slowly and consistently throughout my three hour driving shift.
 This meant a constant stream of caffeine, and no emergency pee break.

 26. Don’t Drink Coffee?
 Get Chocolate Covered Coffee Beans

 Driving is tiring, there’s no way around that, and it doesn’t get any easier the longer you’re on the road.
-If you’re worried about dozing off while driving, but you don’t drink coffee (or worry that it will make you run to the bathroom?) pick up some chocolate covered coffee beans to snack on.
+If you’re worried about dozing off while driving, but you don’t drink coffee (or worry that it will make you run to the bathroom?) pick up some chocolate covered coffee beans to snack on instead.
+My mom used these when we drove to Florida and it worked like a charm!

 P.S.
 These also make some delicious long distance road trip snacks and you avoid those nasty coffee spills that always happen when trying to drink coffee while driving.